Things to Know About Power Over Ethernet Switch

 What Is a PoE in Networking?

 Power over Ethernet, also known as PoE, is a networking feature defined by the IEEE 802.3af and 802.3at standards.
-PoE is able to combine the two connections into one Ethernet cable so that single network cable will transmit both data and 25W of electricity.
-By this way, it can minimize the number of wires when installing the network, which realize the lower cost, less downtime, easier maintenance, and greater installation flexibility in networking.
+PoE can combine the two connections into one Ethernet cable so that a single network cable will transmit both data and 25W of electricity.
+In this way, it can minimise the number of wires when installing the network, which realises the lower cost, less downtime, easier maintenance, and greater installation flexibility in networking.

 POE-working-principle